paraxialio/documentation/docs/elixir/started_bot.md

 There are two plugs related to Cloud IP matching:

-`Paraxial.AssignCloudIP`

-`Paraxial.BlockCloudIP`

-`Paraxial.AssignCloudIP` If the `remote_ip` of an incoming request matching a cloud provider IP address, this plug will add metadata to the conn via an assigns.
+`Paraxial.AssignCloudIP` -  If the `remote_ip` of an incoming request matching a cloud provider IP address, this plug will add metadata to the conn via an assigns.
 For example, if a conn's remote_ip matches aws, this plug will do `assigns(conn, :paraxial_cloud_ip, :aws)`.
 Use this if your application has branching logic based on if an incoming `conn.remote_ip` is from a rented server.

 `Paraxial.BlockCloudIP` - When a conn matches a cloud provider IP, the assign is updated and the conn is halted, with a 404 response sent to the client.
 Use this to block cloud IPs, for example in your router's authentication pipeline.